anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ```
 If the Redis pod matches the snippets above, the ConfigMap has been correctly added as `redis.conf`.

-### Step 3: Review current configuration
+### Step 3: View current configuration

-Let's check how the Redis pod is currently configured, starting with the ConfigMap:
+Before making changes, let's see how Redis is currently configured.
+First, check that the ConfigMap is running:
 ```shell
 kubectl get pod/redis configmap/example-redis-config
 ```

-You should get the following output:
+You should get the output below:

 ```
 NAME        READY   STATUS    RESTARTS   AGE